cryptpad/e2e-test-suite/Readme.md

 ```

+6. At the end of each complete test run, the results will be exported to an .md file in the root directory (either `accessibilityresults_anon.md` or `accessibilityresults_anon.md`)

 > :information_source:
 > The `--headed` flag can be added to run the tests in headed browsers and be able to see the progression of the test in real time.